Studios at MASS MoCA

 Most people apply through our general application, which is typically for residencies 3-9 months out from the award date.
 In our regular application, you can opt to be considered for financial aid or one of our fully funded fellowships.
 Because our regular application includes financial aid, it is our more competitive option.
 Artists requesting financial aid typically pay between $0 - $450/wk depending on their needs.

 Need more time to plan?
 Our "Early Application" is for artists who could benefit from additional lead time to plan their stay (9 months - 15 months) and to apply for outside funding from sources such as their university or international or regional arts councils.
 Accepted Early Application residents will have first pick of our calendar.
 Artists applying with the Early Application will NOT be considered for MASS MoCA's financial aid budget OR fellowships, so you should only use this particular application if you are planning to fully fund your stay through outside grants or personal funds at our already subsidized rate of $650 per week.

 Click on the link below to find more information and to view the application.

-The already subsidized, standard artist residency fee is $650/week (it’s $750/wk of actual costs), but every artist applying through our regular application can be considered for both partial need-based financial aid, so don’t let that number deter you!
+The already subsidized, standard artist residency fee is $650/week (it’s $850/wk of actual costs), but every artist applying through our regular application can be considered for both partial or full need-based financial aid, so don’t let that number deter you!
 Simply fill out the quick financial questions at the bottom of your application, and your financial aid package will be sent to you along with your award letter.
 Unless you receive one of our full-ride fellowships (see below), you will be asked to pay at least some portion of your residency fees.